Container Management

 • Name (profile name)

-• Clipboard restrictions: enable/disable read and write
+• Clipboard restrictions: enable/disable read and write access

-• Custom Icon (SVG) (optional)
+• Custom icon (SVG) (optional)

 • Constraints: placement rules (e.g. location)

-• Options: options of the deployed image
+• Options: image deployment options

 Note